Back to Blog

 DNSSEC adds complexity.
 Zone signing key management, key rollovers, and TTL considerations all require ongoing operational attention.
 A misconfigured DNSSEC setup — like failing to renew a signing key before it expires — can take your entire domain offline.
 In 2019, several major DNS registrars had DNSSEC configuration failures that knocked customers' sites offline for hours.

-Actually, scratch that — the misconfiguration risk is real but manageable with modern tooling.
+That said — the misconfiguration risk is real but manageable with modern tooling.
 Managed DNS providers handle key rotation automatically.
 The bigger barrier is that many domain registrars either don't support DNSSEC at all or have interfaces so confusing that most administrators avoid it.

 Current Adoption